It all started IN 1974 when…

 Congress created the Community Development Block Grant Program and in 1975 Greenville County received its first CDBG grant to be administered by the newly created Greenville County Redevelopment Authority (GCRA).
 Through GCRA, work began in the first target neighborhood, Brutontown.
 These CDBG funds could be used for clearance of slums and blight, public works improvements, community projects, and housing rehabilitation, but they could not be used for new housing construction.

-NHC is the oldest and most successful non-profit provider of affordable housing in Greenville County.
+NHC is the oldest non-profit provider of affordable housing in Greenville County, and as such, has long been a leader and paved the way for other similar organizations in our County.

 This limitation proved to be a real problem as GCRA worked to revitalize Brutontown.
 So it devised a plan to buy houses that had been displaced by highways or other reasons, move them to purchased lots, rehabilitate them, then sell them to low and moderate income homeowners.